US economy slowed to a 2% rate last quarter in face of COVID

 AP Economics Writer

-WASHINGTON (AP) — Hampered by rising COVID-19 cases and persistent supply shortages, the U.S. economy slowed to a 2% annual rate in the July-September period, the weakest quarterly growth since the recovery from the pandemic recession began last year.

-Thursday’s report from the Commerce Department estimated that the nation’s gross domestic product — its total output of goods and services — declined sharply from the 6%-plus annual growth rates of each of the previous two quarters.
+Thursday’s report from the Commerce Department estimated that the nation’s gross domestic product — its total output of goods and services — declined from robust growth rates of 6.7% in the second quarter and 6.3% in the first quarter, gains that had been fueled by vast infusions of federal rescue aid.

+The 2% annual growth last quarter fell below expectations and would have been even weaker if not for an increase in restocking by businesses, which added whatever supplies they could obtain.
+Such inventory rebuilding added 2.1 percentage points to the quarter’s modest expansion.

-But now, with confirmed COVID cases declining, vaccination rates rising and more Americans venturing out to spend money, many economists think GDP is bouncing back to a rate of 6% or even better in the current fourth quarter.
+Economists remain hopeful for a bounce-back in the current October-December period, with confirmed COVID cases declining, vaccination rates rising and more Americans venturing out to spend money.
+Many economists think GDP will rebound at a solid annual growth rate of at least 4% this quarter.

-Airlines have reported growing passenger traffic, businesses are spending more on equipment and wages are increasing as employers struggle to draw more people back into the job market.
-A resurgence of consumer spending could help energize the economy as the year nears a close.
+“The key story right now is the improving health situation,” said Gregory Daco, chief U.S. economist at Oxford Economics.
+“People are feeling a lot more at ease about moving about.”

 At the same time, though, rising prices, especially for gasoline, food, rent and other staples, are imposing a burden on American consumers and eroding the benefits of higher wages.
 Inflation has emerged as a threat to the economic recovery and a key concern for the Federal Reserve as it prepares to start withdrawing the emergency aid it provided to the economy after the recession struck last year.

-Thursday’s report from the government, the first of three estimates of last quarter’s GDP, showed that consumer spending slowed to an annual growth rate of just 1.6% from July through September, after a robust 12% annual rate in the second quarter.
+Thursday’s report from the government, the first of three estimates of last quarter’s GDP, showed widespread weakness.
+In consumer spending, purchases of durable goods, like autos and appliances, fell at a sizable 26.2% rate.
+Sales of clothing and other nondurable goods slowed to a modest annual gain of 2.6%.
+And purchases of services rose at a 7.9% rate, down from an 11.5% annual rise in the previous quarter.

 Opinion polls have shown that the public is growing increasingly concerned about inflation, a trend that has contributed to a decline in President Joe Biden’s approval ratings.
 Some economists, including Fed Chair Jerome Powell, have attributed higher inflation mainly to temporary factors, notably bottlenecked supply chains resulting from the speed of the economic recovery.
 Others say they worry that inflation pressures will prove more chronic.

+Republicans have zeroed in on higher inflation this year to support their charges that Biden’s economic policies aren’t working.

+Rep. Kevin Brady of Texas, the top Republican on the Ways and Means Committee, called the new GDP report “awful” and “more proof that President Biden is bungling the recovery.”

-In the meantime, Biden and his Democratic allies have been trying to push through Congress two major spending bills — one to upgrade the nation’s infrastructure, the other a social safety net bill that involves climate change, health insurance and child tax credits, among other items.
+Biden and his Democratic allies have been trying to push through Congress two major spending bills — one to upgrade the nation’s infrastructure, the other a social safety net bill that involves climate change, health insurance and child tax credits, among other items.
+On Thursday, the White House unveiled a $1.75 trillion social safety net proposal, scaled down significantly from an initial $3.5 trillion plan that ran into resistance from Republicans and two key Democratic senators.

-The government’s estimate Thursday of a 2% annual increase in GDP last quarter was even lower than economists’ forecasts for a significant slowdown in growth.
-The effects of the delta variant in keeping some people away from restaurants, retail shops and entertainment venues was seen as a drag on growth.
+The government’s estimate Thursday of GDP growth last quarter was even lower than economists’ forecasts for a significant slowdown.
+The effects of the delta variant, in keeping some people away from restaurants, retail shops and entertainment venues, was a key drag on growth.

 In September, America’s employers added just 194,000 jobs, a second straight sluggish monthly gain and evidence that the pandemic was keeping its grip on the economy, with many companies struggling to fill millions of open jobs.